aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLSM in C++ Applications" h2="Convert SVG to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is a vector image format that is widely used for creating and displaying images on the web.
+It is an XML-based format that is used to define vector-based graphics for the web.
+On the other hand, XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel Open XML Format Spreadsheet file that contains macros.
+It is used to store data in a tabular format and is widely used for data analysis and reporting.
+Converting SVG to XLSM is beneficial for data analysis and reporting as it allows users to store data in a tabular format.

+<h2>How Aspose.Total helps for svg to xlsm conversion</h2>

-Converting SVG to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ is a file format automation library that helps developers to convert SVG to XLSM in C++.
+It is a simple two step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to manipulate various file formats such as PDF, Excel, Word, PowerPoint, and more.
+It also provides a wide range of features such as document conversion, document manipulation, document comparison, and more.
+Aspose.Total for C++ makes it easy to convert SVG to XLSM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}